-Course Objectives:
+Course Topics:

+General Ethics

+This course is a practical overview of key issues, questions and concepts in applied ethics.
+Special emphases are placed on the historical development of ethical thinking, a variety of ethical approaches and on multicultural aspects of ethics.

-- 1. The student will understand the historical development of ethical thinking, considering ideas from early Greek to contemporary philosophies by: defining central ethical terms and describing major historical and contemporary theories of ethics. - 2.
-The student will recognize and analyze a variety of ethical issues when confronted with examples of situations containing such issues by: distinguishing between moral and non-moral issues and statements, identifying a wide variety of personal, social and professional ethical issues and evaluating various points of view on a wide variety of personal, social and professional ethical issues. - 3.
-The student will identify the multicultural aspects of ethics by: recognizing the relationship between the foundational values of a society and the quality and mode of life of that society, recognizing examples of ethical and unethical behavior within a society and describing the effort of unethical behavior on the individual and the society. - 4.
-The student will identify and apply critical thinking skills, ethical principles and logical reasoning processes to resolve ethical issues by: describing methods of practical and ethical decision making, applying a wide variety of philosophical principles to resolve ethical dilemmas when presented with actual and hypothetical ethical issues found in personal, social and professional life, and describing and distinguishing characteristics emphases of a variety of professional codes of ethics (including the Florida Code of Ethics for Public Employees) and relating the codes to ethical issues in contemporary professional life.
+1. The student will identify historical developments in ethical thinking, comparing ideas from early Greek to contemporary philosophers by:

+a. defining central ethical terms.

+b. describing major historical and contemporary theories of ethics.

+2. The student will identify and analyze a variety of ethical issues when presented with examples by:

+- a. distinguishing between moral and non-moral issues. - b. classifying personal, social, and professional ethical issues. - c. evaluating various perspectives regarding personal, social and professional ethical issues. - 3.
+The student will analyze diversity in ethics by: - a. identifying societal values. - b. differentiating between examples of ethical and unethical behavior within societies. - c. evaluating the effect of unethical behavior on the individual and the society. - 4.
+The student will apply critical thinking skills and ethical principles to resolve ethical issues by: - a. describing methods of ethical decision-making.

+b. employing philosophical principles to resolve ethical dilemmas when presented with actual and hypothetical ethical issues found in personal, social and professional life.

+c. describing the distinguishing characteristics and emphases of a variety of professional codes of ethics (including the Florida Code of Ethics for Public Employees) and relating the codes to ethical issues in contemporary professional life.
+5. Students will evaluate codes of ethics in the professional, corporate and government context by:

+- 5. Students will evaluate codes of ethics in the professional, corporate and government context - a. identifying and critiquing specific code(s) of ethics relating to their chosen careers. - b. applying code(s) of ethics relating to their chosen careers to resolve ethical dilemmas.

+Criteria Performance Standard:

+The student will demonstrate successful achievement of the above stated objectives at a minimum 70 percent level of accuracy through classroom measures developed by the individual course instructors.

+C&I Approval, BOT Approval, Effective Term: Fall 2015 (505)